npm/rfcs/accepted/0000-parent-package.md

 ## Unresolved Questions and Bikeshedding

-### What exactly to inherit?
-The proposal basically starts with inheriting `dependencies` and `scripts`.
-These might be the most common to start with, but later the list could be extended to include other fields like `license`, `config` or `authors`.

 ### Should there be more limits as to what you can extend from?
 Maybe limit it to the same scope?
 Or allow people to say that they do not want their packages to be extendable?

+### Edits to package.json are potentially lost
+If a user edits package.json and adds a new `dependency`, `script` or `override`, the changes could potentially be lost on the next `install` or `pack`.
+Maybe we should warn the user about this and tell them to move the definitions to the source?

-### Potentially, other areas for local development of the child package need to be touched on as well
+### Potentially, other areas for local development of the source package need to be touched on as well

 {{Write about any arbitrary decisions that need to be made (syntax, colors, formatting, minor UX decisions), and any questions for the proposal that have not been answered.}}